nadialefebvre/code-challenge-footprint/README.md

 **Solution:** I learned about conventional commits only recently and as I like clean and structured work, I try to use this structure, but I still have lots to learn and practice on naming my commits.

+10.

+**Issue:** Not unique key.

+**Solution:** I fixed the unique key issue discovered on the code review by moving the key attribute to the parent component where the map() is instead of the child component.

 ### Summary